SocketCluster/socketcluster/socketcluster-protocol.md

 If a SocketCluster client intends to deauthenticate, it should send to server identical Deauthentication event.

-In both cases the client should remove previously stored authentication token, as well as to perform any other operations you deem necessary, like routing client to login screen, etc.
+In both cases the client should remove previously stored authentication token, as well as to perform any other operations you deem necessary, like routing client to login screen to start over the [token acquisition process](#Token-acquisition)

 ---